 After you have made your decisions, go over them again.
 Do they all go together?
 Does your character have abilities that suit his or her class?
 Does your character have a backstory that makes sense with his or her class and appearance?
 If something seems off, go back and change it.

 The only way to really know if you have a good character is to play with it.
 Try a few solo games or a few games with a group.
 See how your character does.
 This is the most important step of all.
 You can spend hours making the perfect character, but it is only worth the time if you will actually use it.

 Take the time to make a character.
 Follow these steps, and you’ll be well on your way to making a great character.

 D&D Character Backstory Generator

 As mentioned above, you can use LitRPG Adventures to create your own character backstories.
-It’s powered by GPT-3 from OpenAI and members also get access to our growing library of RPG content.
+My DND Character Creator is powered by GPT-3 from OpenAI and members also get access to our growing library of RPG content.
 We’ve got thousands of character backstories already generated that members can read for free.